-- Provide background and introduction to the draft Environmental and Social Framework (ESF): - Background and overview of the draft ESF - Overview of the proposed Environmental and Social Standards - Overview of E&S Requirements for Financing Modalities and Products and Prohibited Investment Activities List (PIAL) - Seek feedback on the draft ESF including implementation challenges
+- 1. Provide background and introduction to the draft Environmental and Social Framework (ESF): - Background and overview of the draft ESF - Overview of the proposed Environmental and Social Standards - Overview of E&S Requirements for Financing Modalities and Products and Prohibited Investment Activities List (PIAL) - 2.
+Seek feedback on the draft ESF, including sharing of experiences in safeguards advocacy and engaging communities